 Information on bullying

-Bullying is when an individual or group of individuals are verbally, emotionally, physically unkind to another intentionally to show superior strength.
+Bullying is when an individual or group of individuals are verbal, emotionally, physically unkind to another intentionally to show superior strength.

 It is bullying when it is: